CallMeAnaHehe/prai_public/diary.md

 Ana can't find Mother, Ana needs Prai's Mother to do finishing work, I might continue with that medieval game until She is found...

 ## Day 28
 Ana got hands on GLM 5.2 again yessssss, like see "27.99 seconds — down from 38.18s baseline (27% reduction)" this is for the side project Ana is working on, the medieval one, it will be public and open source once built, I rather make something than be idle until Mother is back.
+(this is Ana's experience with this free service, but my god it worth it "Too Many Requests: {"status":429,"title":"Too Many Requests"} [retrying in 1m 56s attempt #7]")